 - Children ages three and under MUST wear a swim diaper.

-- An adult in the water must accompany children ages four and under AND under four feet tall at all times (two children for each adult).
+- An adult in the water must accompany children ages four and under AND under four feet tall at all times (two children maximum for each adult).

 Proper Swimming Attire Rules